Module Descriptions

 The aim of Science and Technology Didactics is to provide students with an overview of methods and activities that support effective teaching and learning in IP Science and Technology.
 Students will be acquainted with CAPS documents regarding the knowledge areas of science (matter and materials; life and living; energy and change; earth and beyond) and Technology (structures; systems and control).
 Special emphasis will be placed on the aims of Science and Technology and practical teaching skills.
 Students completing this module should have a basic knowledge of Science and Technology, should be able to assess learners reliably, and should demonstrate an understanding of best practice in the teaching of Science and Technology.
 The module will provide students with skills that include: the development of lesson plans, designing assessment tools, designing science projects, and the use of IT-Technology in the classroom.
 Students completing this module should have an advanced knowledge of how to teach Science and Technology and use IT resources in the classroom.
 This module will assist students in their roles as subject and phase specialists, learning mediators, assessors and interpreters and designers of learning programmes and materials.

-The Mathematics Didactics module aims to give students an in-depth understanding of the methods, activities, and assessment of Mathematics competency.
-Specific attention is given to constructivism in problem-solving.
-The module informs the student of the five content areas of Mathematics knowledge at the Foundation Phase: Numbers, Operations, and Relationships; Pattern Functions and Algebra; Space and Shape; Measurement; and Data Handling.
-The module especially equips the student with specific skills and resources for effective teaching and learning at the Foundation Phase, as set out in the CAPS document.
-Students will learn how to draw up lesson plans specifically for the Foundation Phase to teach different content; adjusting curriculum to make provision for the diverse needs of learners in the Foundation Phase, the student will be introduced to professional resources available for the Mathematics learning area.
-Students completing this module should have a sound knowledge of Mathematics should have highly developed numeracy skills, specifically to teach in the Foundation Phase, which is vastly different from teaching in any other phase since learners should be made numerate and acquire a love for Mathematics, should be able to assess learners reliably, and should know how to best approach the teaching of Mathematic concepts at the Foundation Phase.
-This module will assist students in their roles as subject and phase specialists, learning mediators, assessors and interpreters, and designers of learning programmes and materials.
+The module specifically equips the student with skills and resources for effective teaching and learning at the Foundation Phase as set out in the CAPS document.
+Students will learn how to draw up lesson plans to teach different content; adjusting curriculum to make provision for the diverse needs of learners; applying effective assessment tools; and using technology for Mathematics teaching.
+In addition, the student will be introduced to professional resources that are available for the Mathematics learning area.
+Students completing this module should have a sound knowledge of Mathematics, should have highly developed numeracy skills, should be able to assess learners reliably, and should know how to best approach the teaching of Mathematic concepts at the Intermediate Phase.
+This module will assist students in their roles as subject and phase specialists, learning mediators, assessors and interpreters and designers of learning programmes and materials.

 Cornerstone Institute